 Lyme is an infectious disease.
-A bacteria, the spirochaete Borrelia burgdorferi, first described in 1982 by US/Swiss micro-biologist Willy Burgdorfer, is transmitted by ticks in most cases.
+A bacteria, the spirochaete Borrelia burgdorferi.
+First described in 1982 by US/Swiss micro-biologist Willy Burgdorfer, transmitted by ticks in most cases.
 Rarely, mosquitos or horseflies are responsible.